yousef01010/Template-1/README.md

 # Template-1
 ## The first template, using Hmtl and Css
-### responsive website with a modern and minimalist design
+a full responsive website for most of the devices and has a  modern look and minimalist design .